 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX100 IV provides a better video resolution than the T1i.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/20p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 IV has an electronic viewfinder (2359k dots), while the T1i has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the RX100 IV offers a wider field of view (100%) than the one in the T1i (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the T1i has a higher magnification (0.54x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+In addition, the viewfinder of the RX100 IV has a higher magnification (0.59x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon T1i and Sony RX100 IV along with similar information for a selection of comparators.